 - Hidden Depths: In Mementos Mission, he has a working relationship with Iwai who acts as his fence for stolen goods and payment.

 - Immune to Mind Control: During the Third Semester Arc, he seems to be one of the only people unaffected by Maruki's dream world.
 Justified, since as a former mercenary, he was used to conflicting parties calling for sudden armistices/ceasefires despite nothing supporting it and thinking something is amiss.
 Given the chaos in the wake of the situation, it definitely feels wrong for society to suddenly become happy.

 - Intergenerational Friendship: Yohei is notable for being the only Target whom Joker can stay in contact with from his very first month in Shibuya up to his last.
 Through regular visits and kindly interactions with one another, the old fella eventually becomes something of a grandfatherly figure to the young Trickster, more so after being freed from his Shadow.
 On the day before Joker returns home, Yohei reveals that he, too, intends to move out of Shibuya soon in order to begin his new lease on life, and hopes to meet Joker again someday under brighter circumstances.

 - Jekyll & Hyde: In the mornings, he's just a harmless old bum.
 Come nightfall, he transforms into a deadly professional killer who terrorizes the criminal underworld.

-- Knife Nut: Carries a pair of knives as an assassination/pickpocket tool when he used it to Recover his "payment" from Makoto
+- Knife Nut: He carries a pair of knives as an assassination/pickpocket tool.
+He uses it to recover his "payment" from Makoto.

 - Old Master: Old age doesn't seem to impede his effectiveness one bit.